rodriguezrps/recruitment-be-j1/README.md

 ## Tasks

-1. Currently the **create bank account API** executes synchronously.
-By using the available implementation and minimum effort, convert this into an asynchronous call.
+1. By using the available implementation and minimum implementation effort, introduce a third layer between the web and persistence layers for the **create bank account API** so that the create account function is load balanced via the use of JMS.

     ETC: 15 mins.